 Nancy’s paintings are intricate in form and filled with layers of color, perspective, gestures, and expression.
 Her contemporary, mixed-media art is often created with modeling paste, a range of synthetic polymer paints, various handmade papers and detailed with touches of oil paint.
 Nancy’s work is appreciated and widely collected throughout the United States in many homes, hotels, corporate offices, and airports.
 She is known as a contemporary, mixed- media artist with an Americana flair.

 Esther Moorehead was born in Toronto, Canada, and moved to Northern Ireland when she was four.
-As a child, she learned to appreciate and care for nature with her great grandfather in his beloved garden.
-They explored Ireland’s lush countryside, reveled in its wild seascapes, roamed ruined castles and tiny fishing villages, and spent their evenings drinking tea by the fireside.
+As a child, she learned to appreciate and care for nature, exploring the Irish countryside with her family.
+Since then she has been passionate about adventure, nature, curiosity, and creativity.

 Esther received a bachelor’s degree in Art Education in South Carolina, then taught elementary and high school visual art in Toronto for ten years.
-After the birth of her second daughter, she decided to step back from teaching and focus on building her own body of artwork.
+After the birth of her second daughter, she decided to step back from teaching and paint from her home studio.
 She draws inspiration from first-hand experiences and a love for connecting people to memories of extraordinary places.
-She currently works primarily in watercolor on paper and acrylic on canvas, but her portfolio also includes work in oils, wall murals, and theater set design.
+She works primarily in watercolor on paper and acrylic on canvas, but her portfolio also includes work in oils, wall murals, and theater set design.

 LINDSAY H. JONES